 Subclass of: S11 Amount of Matter

 Scope note: This class comprises instances of S11 Amount of Matter taken from some instance of S10 Material Substantial with the intention to be representative for some material qualities of the instance of S10 Material Substantial or part of it was taken from for further analysis.
 We typically regard a sample as ceasing to exist when the respective representative qualities become corrupted, such as the purity of a water sample or the layering of a bore core.

+Examples:

+The ground water sample with ID 105293 was extracted from the top level of intake No32 under terrain.

 In First Order Logic: